Polprzewodnikowy/N64FlashcartMenu/docs/00_getting_started_sd.md

 ### First Steps
 Connect the SD card to your PC and ensure it is properly formatted to be compatible with your flashcart.
 **WARNING:** Filenames are expected to be written in ASCII, with Western Europe characters fully compatible.
-Other Unicode characters, such as those from Eastern Europe, Russia, Asia or Middle East regions (to name just a few examples) are not fully supported and will not be displayed.
+Other Unicode characters, such as those from Eastern Europe, Russia, Asia or Middle East regions (to name just a few examples) are not fully supported and may not be displayed.

 #### Preparations for SC64
 - FAT32 and EXFAT are fully supported.